How Does Asbestos Impact Real Estate Transactions in Oklahoma?

 Safe Practices for Managing Asbestos in Residential Properties

-Managing asbestos is vital for keeping homes safe and healthy.
-In Oklahoma, specific rules help homeowners deal with asbestos materials.
-Here are some safe practices:
+Taking care of asbestos is important for keeping houses safe and healthy.
+In Oklahoma, there are several rules that help homeowners deal with asbestos.
+These are some safe things to do:

 Property owners can keep their homes safe and comply with regulations by following these steps.